MetaMask/metamask-extension/docs/tests/jest.md

     jest:

+    	-i, --runInBand
+            Run all tests serially in the current process (rather than creating a worker pool of child processes that run tests).
+This is sometimes useful for debugging, but such use cases are pretty rare.             [boolean]

+        -u, --updateSnapshot
+            Use this flag to re-record snapshots.
+Can be used together with a test suite pattern or with `--testNamePattern` to re-record
+            snapshot for test matching the pattern

     	--watch
             Watch files for changes and rerun tests related to changed files.
 If you want to re-run all tests when a file has changed, use the `--watchAll` option.       [boolean]

-    	-i, --runInBand
-            Run all tests serially in the current process (rather than creating a worker pool of child processes that run tests).
-This is sometimes useful for debugging, but such use cases are pretty rare.             [boolean]
     ```